We all know those days, the ones when our brain feels like cotton wool and productivity is zero.

 The issue comes when you’ve lost it for so long that you might not find it again.
 That’s when you may need to re-evaluate the situation. (see point 5).

-2. Know that it will return
+2. It will return

 “It will pass” is one of my favourite sayings.
 Knowing that any bad situation will always pass.
 My team and I came up with this when we rowed across the Atlantic Ocean.

-3. The balance of ebb and flow
+3. Ebb and flow

 Being on ‘top form’ every day is not possible.